Adil Ray: Citizen Khan

 In October 2011, Ray performed the co-written comedy Citizen Khan at the BBC Salford Sitcom Showcase, centred on Ray's comedy creation Mr Khan and his long-suffering family.
 Commissioned as a BBC One primetime series, the Asian Muslim sitcom follows the trials and tribulations of big-hearted, loud-mouthed, tight-fisted, self-appointed community leader Mr Khan (Adil Ray) and his long-suffering family: wife Mrs Khan (Shobu Kapoor) and daughters Shazia (Maya Sondhi) and Alia (Bhavna Limbachia).

 The six 30-minute episodes of Citizen Khan were commissioned by Danny Cohen, BBC One Controller, and Cheryl Taylor, Controller of Comedy Commissioning, and have been produced by BBC In-House Comedy.
-The Executive Producer is Mark Freeland, the Producer is Paul Schlesinger (Twenty Twelve) and the Director is Nick Wood (Fresh Meat, Not Going Out, Two Pints of Lager and a Packet of Crisps).
-Citizen Khan is written by Anil Gupta and Richard Pinto (The Kumars at No 42, Goodness Gracious Me) with Adil Ray.
+The executive producer was Mark Freeland, the producer was Paul Schlesinger (Twenty Twelve) and the director was Nick Wood (Fresh Meat, Not Going Out, Two Pints of Lager and a Packet of Crisps).
+Citizen Khan was written by Anil Gupta and Richard Pinto (The Kumars at No 42, Goodness Gracious Me) with Adil Ray.
 The series was renewed for four further series of six episodes plus a Christmas special each, ending on 23 December 2016.

 ITV

 In August 2018, Ray temporarily replaced Piers Morgan as a co-host on ITV's Good Morning Britain.

 From February 2019, Ray has become the guest presenter for Good Morning Britain, appearing during the February, April and Summer Holidays.

 In 2019, Ray played the role of Murad Beg in ITV's six-part historical drama series Beecham House.
 The series is set in 1795 in Delhi, India, and co-created, directed and produced by Gurinder Chadha.

 In 2020, Ray was scheduled twice weekly during the summer holidays in July and August, covering for the main presenters during their summer break.
-During this time Ray continued the show's coverage of the Coronavirus Pandemic, most often presenting on Thursdays with Charlotte Hawkins and Fridays with Ranvir Singh.
+During this time, Ray continued the show's coverage of the Coronavirus Pandemic, most often presenting on Thursdays with Charlotte Hawkins and Fridays with Ranvir Singh.

 Ray portrayed Imran Khan in ITV's acclaimed 2021 mini-series Stephen.
 The series, written by Frank Cottrell Boyce and Joe Cottrell Boyce, was based on the book in Pursuit of the Truth by DCI Clive Driscoll, about the 1993 murder of Stephen Lawrence, and starred Steve Coogan in the role of DCI Clive Driscoll.

-In 2021, Ray began presenting the revival of word-based quiz show, Lingo which premiered on New Years Day.
+In 2021, Ray began presenting the revival of word-based quiz show Lingo, which premiered on New Year's Day.

 In 2023, Ray was chosen to host US pilot episodes of the gameshow Lucky 13.